 Self-service is on the rise.
-With the mobility revolution that started with Apple's introduction of the iPhone, consumers around the world have realized the potential of finding answers to their business questions themselves, on the go, instead of relying on call center staff alone.
-While self help has the advantage of quick and convenient access to information when needed for the customer, it also shows quick ROI for businesses that can have their contact center staff focus on more elaborate inquiries.
+With the mobility revolution that started with Apple's introduction of the iPhone, consumers around the world have realied the potential of finding answers to their business questions themselves, on the go, instead of relying on call centre staff alone.
+While self help has the advantage of quick and convenient access to information when needed for the customer, it also shows quick ROI for businesses that can have their contact centre staff focus on more elaborate inquiries.
 A win-win, but not an end-all be-all.
 The need for live assistance from knowledgeable staff will not go away; only certain types of inquiries are self-serviceable.
 Customers will continue to reach out for human help for complex account inquiries or to understand a company's business processes.
 For simple inquiries, however, self-service is now usually preferred.

 Once access to live assistance is offered within a self-service environment, it is highly important to preserve any context and data collected during a self-service interaction.
 This is what we at Aspect call Experience Continuity™, the ability to seamlessly continue a customer service conversation when switching between channels, or from self-service to live service.